Victim fighting to get back stolen car after it ended up in towing yard

 He can't afford to pay it, which is why he contacted 2 On Your Side.

 Weeks ago, 2 On Your Side reported on a similar case.
-A man was carjacked, and his car would up at the same tow yard.
+A man was carjacked, and his car wound up at the same tow yard.
 The man received some help from a source through law enforcement.

 Johnson is seeking the same help through the Crime Victims Reparations Fund.
 The fund helps innocent victims when they don't have the money to pay for the cost of crime.